Billiards in generic convex bodies have positive topological entropy: Billiard map

 \subsection{The billiard map}

+Let $\phi \in \emb{r}$.
 A convex body $Q_\phi$ whose boundary $\Gamma_\phi$ is the image of $\phi\in \emb r$ is called a billiard domain.
 The corresponding billiard is the flow on the unit tangent bundle of $Q_\phi$ generated by the motion of a free point-particle inside the body with specular reflection at $\Gamma_\phi$, i.e. the angle of reflection equals the angle of incidence.
 The billiard map $f_\phi$ is the first return map on $M_\phi$, the set of unit vectors attached to $\Gamma_\phi$ and pointing inside $Q_\phi$.
-More precisely, $f_\phi$ is a $C^{r-1}$-diffeomorphism (it has no singularities because $Q_\phi$ is strictly convex) on the $2d$-dimensional manifold
+More precisely, $f_\phi$ is a $C^{r-1}$-diffeomorphism (it has no singularities because the second fundamental form of $\partial Q_\phi$ is positive definite, see \cite{Kov88}) on the $2d$-dimensional manifold

 We will frequently refer to the dynamics of the billiard map $f_\phi$ on $M_\phi$ (or simply on $\phi$) as the dynamics of $\phi$.
 In the following we omit the dependency of $\Gamma_\phi$, $M_\phi$ and $f_\phi$ on $\phi$.
 We also define the projection $\pi_1\colon M\to \Gamma$ by $(p,v)\mapsto p$.
 The orbit of a point $x\in M$ under $f$ will be denoted by $O(x)$.